nitrogenlabs/lex/README.md

 **🌐 Public IP Caching**: Lex automatically caches your public IP address for 1 week to reduce API calls.
 Use `--usePublicIp` to force refresh the cache when needed.

+**📁 Static Assets**: If your HTML template references static assets (like favicon.ico, manifest.json, or images) with absolute paths, ensure these files exist in your source directory or use relative paths to avoid webpack compilation errors.

+**🎨 Public Assets**: Use the `webpack.publicPath` configuration to specify a directory for public assets (images, videos, audio, PDFs, etc.).
+Files in this directory will be automatically copied to the output and optimized for web delivery.

 ### 🏗️ **Production Builds**

 ```bash